Anchor-Protocol/anchor-docs/DOCS_STYLE_GUIDE.md

 ### Write clearly and accurately

 Use natural language, like a person.
-Always assume Terra users are not experts, and simplify the content while maintaining technical accuracy.
+Always assume Anchor users are not experts, and simplify the content while maintaining technical accuracy.
 Avoid technical jargon.

 ### Be aware of your audience

-Always consider Terra users' needs and help them complete processes quickly and easily.
+Always consider Anchor users' needs and help them complete processes quickly and easily.
 Do this by including all steps in procedures, suggesting best practices, and including tips and other types of notes.

 ### Get to the point